rabbittsui/ModelCardDiff/samples/README.md

   note), and regresses two metrics (intent accuracy from 0.93 to 0.91, and the refund billing confusion rate from 0.11 to 0.14, where a higher confusion rate is worse).

+## Card format

+A card is Markdown with these conventions: